UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 The mice will eventually become so sick that they'll be unable to move.

 These experiments are not only cruel but also entirely worthless.
 In 2013, a landmark study that took a decade to complete and involved dozens of researchers from institutions across the country found that the results of sepsis experiments done on mice CAN NEVER be applied to humans because the respective genetic responses to sepsis in the two species are completely different.
 The study was so groundbreaking that the head of the National Institutes of Health (NIH), the world's biggest public funder of biomedical experiments, commented on it.
-Director Francis Collins wrote, "No wonder drugs designed for the mice failed in humans: they were, in fact, treating different conditions!"
+Former Director Francis Collins wrote, "No wonder drugs designed for the mice failed in humans: they were, in fact, treating different conditions!"
 Collins noted that 150 drugs successfully treated sepsis in mice, but all of these later failed in human clinical trials.

 In spite of all this, NIH is currently spending our tax dollars—more than $120 million in 2018 alone—on sepsis experiments on mice.
 While it has been funding bad science, a 2015 report issued by an expert working group of researchers from industry groups, academia, and the government identified several cutting-edge methods that could be used instead of failed animal "models" to study sepsis—including in vitro cell cultures, three-dimensional cell cultures to explore the condition's progression in humans, and human genomic information to discover how sepsis affects individuals differently.